postcss/autoprefixer/README.md

 By default, Autoprefixer also removes outdated prefixes.

-You can disable this behavior with `remove: false` option.
+You can disable this behavior with with `remove: false` option.
 If you have no legacy code, this option will make Autoprefixer about 10% faster.

 Also, you can set the `add: false` option.
 Autoprefixer will only clean outdated